-Milwaukee Ballet Choreographer in Residence (World Premiere)
+Milwaukee Ballet Choreographer in Residence

-After he graduated in 2004 he joined West Australian Ballet.
-While with the Company he performed multiple principal and soloist roles in ballets such as Coppèlia, Cinderella, The Red Shoes, The Nutcracker and Romeo and Juliet.
-O'Donnell was also fortunate enough to work closely with many celebrated national and international artists such as Paul Lightfoot, Petr Zuska, Simon Dow, Matjash Morzewski and Ivan Cavallari.
+After graduating in 2004, he joined West Australian Ballet.
+While with the Company, he performed multiple principal and soloist roles in ballets such as Coppèlia, Cinderella, The Red Shoes, The Nutcracker and Romeo & Juliet.
+O'Donnell has also worked closely with many celebrated international artists, such as Paul Lightfoot, Petr Zuska, Simon Dow, Matjash Morzewski and Ivan Cavallari.

-In 2007 he was awarded "Outstanding Performance by a Male Dancer" at the West Australian Dance Awards.
-O'Donnell continued to choreograph while working at West Australian Ballet and in 2009 he entered Milwaukee Ballet's International Choreographic Competition, Genesis, where he was awarded first place and the audience choice award for his work The Games We Play.
-He returned to Milwaukee Ballet in 2010 to create a new work for the company Boléro-Let there be Light.
-In that same year he became a co-director of Ludwig, an Australian dance company where he worked for major dance events including the Australian Dance Awards and also as a choreographer on "So You Think You Can Dance-Australia."
-Since joining Milwaukee Ballet, O'Donnell has appeared as Marcello in La Bohème.
+In 2007, he won the "Outstanding Performance by a Male Dancer" award at the West Australian Dance Awards.
+O'Donnell continued to choreograph while dancing at West Australian Ballet.
+In 2009, he entered Milwaukee Ballet's International Choreographic Competition, Genesis, where he was awarded first place and the Audience Choice Award for his work, The Games We Play.
+He returned to Milwaukee Ballet in 2010 to create another new work, Boléro-Let There Be Light.
+That same year, he became a co-director of Ludwig, an Australian dance company, where he worked for major dance events, including the Australian Dance Awards, and appeared as a choreographer on "So You Think You Can Dance-Australia."
+Since joining Milwaukee Ballet Company in 2012, O'Donnell has appeared as Marcello in La Bohème.